Introduction

 Few UK salary topics generate more high-intent searches than the so-called £100k tax trap.
 The phrase is blunt, but the underlying problem is real: once adjusted net income exceeds £100,000, Personal Allowance starts to disappear.
 That means extra income can be hit not only by higher-rate tax and National Insurance, but also by the loss of tax-free allowance.

-This is one of the clearest examples of a salary page needing true explanatory content rather than a simple take-home number.
-A raise from £100,000 to £110,000 may still be good, but it will not feel like a clean extra £10,000 of income because the marginal drag through the taper zone is severe.
+It is also one of the clearest examples of why a salary page needs real explanation rather than a bare take-home number.
+A raise from £100,000 to £110,000 may still be worthwhile, but it will not feel like a clean extra £10,000 of income because the marginal drag through the taper zone is so severe.

-This guide explains how the taper works, why pension contributions are often the first planning tool people review in this range, and how to think about gross salary, net salary, and monthly cash flow more realistically when crossing the six-figure line in the UK.
+This guide explains how the taper works, why pension contributions are often the first planning tool people review in this range, and how to think about gross salary, net salary, and monthly cash flow more realistically once pay moves into six figures in the UK.

 Current legal and policy basis